mrisaac/azure-docs/articles/vpn-gateway/openvpn-azure-ad-tenant.md

     ![Azure VPN](./media/openvpn-create-azure-ad-tenant/azurevpn.png)

 8. Enable Azure AD authentication on the VPN gateway by running the following commands, being sure to modify the command to reflect your own environment:
+> [!NOTE]
+> The Point to Site Conciguration must be in OpenVPN® mode only.
+See the [Configure OpenVPN for Azure point-to-site VPN Gateway]vpn-gateway-howto-openvpn.md) article:
+>
     ```azurepowershell-interactive
     $gw = Get-AzVirtualNetworkGateway -Name <name of VPN gateway> -ResourceGroupName <Resource group>
     Set-AzVirtualNetworkGateway -VirtualNetworkGateway $gw -VpnClientRootCertificates @()